The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Implementation of Determinant Quantum Monte Carlo Algorithm

-After these preparations, we are ready to evaluate the partition function in Eq.~\eqref{eq:partition_function}.
-First of all, we trace out the bosonic fields using Eq.~\eqref{eq:rotor_dynamics} and the definition of coherent states,
+After all these preparations, we are now ready to evaluate the partition function in Eq.~\eqref{eq:partition_function}.
+First of all, we trace out the bosonic fields using Eq.~\eqref{eq:rotor_dynamics} and the properties of coherent states,

-where we have mapped the quantum rotor term $H_{XY}$ into a 3D anisotropic XY model in the path integral level.
+where we have mapped the quantum rotor term $H_{XY}$ into a (2+1)D anisotropic XY model at the path integral level.
 Furthermore, we trace out the fermion bilinears using Eq.~\eqref{eq:hs_decomposition},